|Birth: ||Apr. 10, 1841|

 |Death: ||Jun.
 1, 1925|

-A fine old veteran of the Civil war and popular incumbent of the office of city assessor of Joplin, Missouri, is Simpson S. Nix, who had character and worth.
+Veteran of the Civil war and popular incumbent of the office of city assessor of Joplin, Missouri.

 On the 29th of November, 1861, was recorded the marriage of Mr. Nix to Miss Rebecca Elizabeth Holland, the ceremony having been performed in Calloway county, Kentucky.
 Mrs. Nix was born and reared in Kentucky and she is a daughter of William Holland and Mary Jane (Miller) Holland.
 The father was long engaged in the mercantile business in the old Blue Grass commonwealth.

-In politics Mr. Nix gives a stalwart support to the principles and policies promulgated by the Democratic party and in a fraternal way he is affiliated with a number of representative organizations.
-In their religious faith the Nix family are consistent members of the Primitive Baptist church, to which philanthropic work they contribute liberally of their time and means.
-Mr. Nix is popular among all classes of people and his friends are legion, bound in no sense by party lines, religious creeds or social status.
-His home is his haven and his heaven, and probably no man regards more sacredly the ties and responsibilities of home life than does he.
-He has lived a life of usefulness such as few men know.
-God-fearing, law-abiding, progressive, his life is as truly that of a Christian gentleman as any man's can well be.
+In politics Mr. Nix gave stalwart support to the principles and policies promulgated by the Democratic party and in a fraternal way he was affiliated with a number of representative organizations.
+In their religious faith the Nix family were consistent members of the Primitive Baptist church, to which philanthropic work they contributed liberally of their time and means.
+Mr. Nix was said to be popular among all classes of people and his friends were legion, bound in no sense by party lines, religious creeds or social status.
+His home was his haven and his heaven, and no man regarded more sacredly the ties and responsibilities of home life than he.
+He lived a life of usefulness such as few men know.
+God-fearing, law-abiding, progressive, his life was truly that of a Christian gentleman as any man's can well be.

 Riley Franklin Nix (1820 - 1898)